indiraism/Bike-Sharing-DA/README.md

-<<<<<<< HEAD
 # BIKE SHARING DATA ANALYSIS

 ## Project Overview
-This project analyzes and visualizes bicycle rental data from the Capital Bikeshare system, Washington D.C., United States, which is publicly available at http://capitalbikeshare.com/system-data.
+This project analyzes and visualizes bicycle rental data from the Capital Bikeshare system, Washington D.C., United States, which is publicly available at http://capitalbikeshare.com/system-data

 The Bike Sharing Dataset contains hourly and daily bike rental data from the Capital bike share system between 2011 and 2012, along with weather and seasonal information.